Offices

 Kerry Guerin

-Kerry (they/she) is finally back home in the East Bay and proud to be part of the Richmond Organizing Team as the Just Transition Fellow.
-In this role, they are supporting the Organizing Team’s ongoing efforts to amplify community power in Richmond and align local, regional and statewide policy to meet Richmond’s needs through a Just Transition.
-They were previously at Self-Help Enterprises where they worked with farmworker communities in the San Joaquin Valley to address contaminated and depleted drinking water sources and energy equity issues.
+Kerry (she/her) is home in the East Bay as the Richmond Staff Attorney supporting the Richmond Team’s ongoing efforts to amplify community power through a Just Transition.
+She was previously at Self-Help Enterprises, where she worked with farmworker communities in the San Joaquin Valley to address contaminated and depleted drinking water sources and energy equity issues.

 Lazuli Trujano